How to get 80% off at Myprotein now

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Best Black Friday Myprotein deals: Get up to 80% off right now
+Best Cyber Monday Myprotein deals: Get up to 80% off right now

-Whether you’re stocking up on protein or looking to upgrade your gymwear, now’s the time to reap the sale rewards
+Whether you’re stocking up on protein or upgrading your gymwear, reap the post-Black Friday sale rewards

 The biggest shopping weekend of the year is in full swing, with discounts aplenty across big-name brands.
-If you’re a fitness fan, rejoice, as the Myprotein Black Friday sale has begun.
+If you’re a fitness fan, rejoice, as the Myprotein Cyber Monday sale has begun.

 There are whopping discounts of up to 80 per cent on everything from activewear and vitamins to protein powders – simply enter the code “BLACK” at checkout, for your chance to get some health and fitness gear for less.

-The Black Friday sales event spans across four days, culminating in its grand finale on Cyber Monday (27 November).
-During this exciting bargain bonanza, you can save cash across all shopping categories, from home appliances, mattresses and tech to TVs, laptops, air fryers and more.
+The Black Friday sales event spans four days, culminating in its grand finale, today, aka Cyber Monday (27 November).
+During this exciting bargain bonanza, you can save cash across all shopping categories, from home appliances, mattresses and tech to TVs, laptops and air fryers.
+You can also save on designer fashion, thanks to the Coggles Cyber Monday sale, and beauty buys at the likes of Cult Beauty and Lookfantastic.

-But, if you’re in the market for some new gym kit or supplements, Myprotein’s massive sale is an ideal place to look.
-We’ve rounded up the best Myprotein Black Friday bargains to bag, so you can get some shopping inspiration and add these items to your cart straightaway.
+But if you’re in the market for some new gym kit or supplements, Myprotein’s massive sale is an ideal place to look.
+We’ve rounded up the best Myprotein Cyber Monday bargains to bag, so you can get some shopping inspiration and add these items to your cart straightaway.

-Read more: The best beginner protein powder to buy this Black Friday
+Read more: The best beginner protein powder to buy this Cyber Monday

 Save more than £7 on this 250g bag of unflavoured creatine monohydrate powder right now.
 A nutritional expert recommended this exact Myprotein product in our best menopause supplements guide, as studies have shown it “can help with performance, muscle-building, strength and even, possibly, memory.”
 It’s designed for use before or after exercise, mixed with water.
 Don’t forget to use the code “BLACK” to benefit from the extra saving, which will take the price from £8.41 to £7.98.